-Students will actively participate in global sports (Olympic and non-Olympic).
+Students will actively participate in global sports (Olympic and non-Olympic) from North America and South America -.
 This course includes the history, rules, and terminology with an emphasis in skill development, game strategies, and leadership.
 Students will explore sports such as cricket, martial arts, dance, yoga, croquet, bocce, futbol, hockey, badminton and many more.
 Students will also learn about global health trends and health problems.
 At each grade level, the course focus shifts to different parts of the world.